bontchev/pcodedmp/README.md

 For reference, it is the result of compiling the following VBA code:

 	Private Sub Document_Open()
-	    MsgBox "This could have been a virus!", vbInformation+vbOKOnly, "Virus!"
+	    MsgBox "This could have been a virus!", vbOKOnly + vbInformation, "Virus!"
 	    Shell("calc.exe")
 	End Sub